pisti87/miunlocktool2/README.md

 Start the unlocking process before 23:59 in Beijing time You are not required to connect your phone

-If you need open source, choose tag that have "OpenSource**" in it. (** - version) For newer options starting from 4.5, source code is in the same archive as the main program.
+Source code is in the same archive as the program itself starting from version 4.5.

+Please refer to instructions in the program.

+Always use new versions.
+Versions lower 4.8 may not work correctly.

-By downloading and using this software you agree that your Xiaomi account might get banned or deleted.
+By downloading and using this software you agree that your Xiaomi may ban your permission to submit request.

 //RU